MediaBrowser/plugin.video.emby/README.md

 ### Download and Installation

 Install PKC via the PlexKodiConnect Kodi repository below (we cannot use the official Kodi repository as PKC messes with Kodi's databases).
-See the [github wiki installation manual](https://github.com/croneter/PlexKodiConnect/wiki/Installation).
+See the [github wiki installation manual](https://github.com/croneter/PlexKodiConnect/wiki/Installation) for a detailed guide.
 Please use the stable version except if you really know what you're doing.
 Kodi will update PKC automatically.

 | Stable version | Beta version |
 |----------------|--------------|